syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 # Layout Customizations

-SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html).
-By default, "AppearanceMode.OneButton" is set.
-You can change the appearance of the SfPopupLayout by using `SfPopupLayout.PopupView.AppearanceMode` property.
+The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html).
+By default, the "AppearanceMode.OneButton" is set.
+You can change the appearance of the SfPopupLayout by using the `SfPopupLayout.PopupView.AppearanceMode` property.

-Two different appearance mode in SfPopupLayout as listed below.
+Two different appearance modes in the SfPopupLayout are as follows.

 <table>
 <tr>